 First time in the studio?
-Try starting with 4 classes for $30!
+Try starting with 1 week of unlimited classes for $30!
 Not a bad deal eh?

 As a stressed out, overworked, underpaid teacher, I found yoga to be a way to cope.
 If I got my yoga in, I was able to make it through the week with more energy, halfway sane, and a little more patient.
 I was able to sacrifice a small amount of time and still get sweating, challenge my balance, work my flexibility, and get my bliss on.
 I'm a bit of a recovering full-schedule addict, so it was an efficient use of time!